JamesCoding888/JavaOCP20221017/README.md

 			1. Adding Elements:

 				The execution time for adding elements is generally higher for LinkedHashMap compared to HashMap.
 This can be attributed to the additional overhead in maintaining the insertion order of elements in LinkedHashMap.

 			2. Iteration Time:

 				The iteration time for both LinkedHashMap and HashMap is relatively faster compared to adding elements.
 In both cases, iterating over the elements is efficient.
 However, the iteration time for LinkedHashMap is slightly higher compared to HashMap due to the need to maintain the insertion order.

+			3. Overall:
-			3. Overall, the choice between LinkedHashMap and HashMap depends on your specific requirements.
+				The choice between LinkedHashMap and HashMap depends on your specific requirements.
 If you need to maintain the insertion order of elements, LinkedHashMap is a suitable choice despite the slightly higher execution and iteration time.
 If insertion order is not a concern, HashMap can provide faster execution and iteration time.